-Mitigation Item Description auditable manner, how waste will be reduced, re-used, managed and disposed of in accordance with relevant Zero Waste Scotland Guidance.
-The SWMP will include specific materials management and soil management plans developed under voluntary and industry regulated Codes of Practice including: Construction Code of Practice for the Sustainable Use of Soils on Construction Sites (DEFRA, 2009); Land Remediation and Waste Management Guidelines (SEPA, 2009); and Promoting the Sustainable Reuse of Greenfield Soils in Construction (SEPA, 2010).
-Appropriate waste minimisation and associated KPI targets will also be included.
-SMC-M2 The Contractor will comply with all relevant waste legislation in relation to waste handling, storage, transport and disposal (e.g. The Waste Framework Directive) and consultation with SEPA for advice on waste practices, licences and exemptions where appropriate.
-SMC-M3 The Contractor will apply the principles of the 'Waste Hierarchy' (Prevention, Preparing for Re-use, Recycling, Other Recovery, Disposal) to minimise waste generation, maximise re-use of site-won materials on-site and minimise the need for disposal of waste.
+Mitigation Item Description SMC-M2 The Contractor will comply with all relevant waste legislation in relation to waste handling, storage, transport and disposal (e.g. The Waste Framework Directive) and consultation with SEPA for advice on waste practices, licences and exemptions where appropriate.
+SMC-M3 The Contractor will apply the principles of the 'Waste Hierarchy' (Prevention, Prepare for Reuse, Recycling, Other Recovery, Disposal) to minimise waste generation, maximise re-use of site-won materials on-site and minimise the need for disposal of waste.
 Where re-use is not possible within the proposed scheme, alternative re-use and recycling options will be sought off-site with disposal the final option, with clear justification of options provided.
 SMC-M4 The Contractor will implement Zero Waste Scotland's Design for Resource Efficient Construction Principles.
-SMC-M5 The key material elements (i.e. aggregates, asphalt, cement, precast concrete products, ready-mixed concrete and steel) used within the proposed scheme shall be specified to be responsibly sourced.
-SMC-M6 All timber and timber products shall be sourced from independently verifiable legal and sustainable sources.
+SMC-M5 Where practicable, the key material elements (i.e. aggregates, asphalt, cement, precast concrete products, ready-mixed concrete and steel) used within the proposed scheme shall be specified to be responsibly sourced from suppliers who have a minimum ISO 14001 certification and, if available, BES 6001 (Framework Standard for the Responsible Sourcing of Construction Products) certification for the material.
+SMC-M6 All timber and timber products shall be sourced from independently verifiable legal and sustainable sources as defined in Scottish Procurement Policy Note(s) SPPN 09/2004 and SPPN (09) 2005.
 SMC-M7 Alternatives to primary aggregates shall be investigated, including opportunities to use recycled or secondary aggregates in the construction of the proposed scheme; either sourced from construction, demolition and excavation waste obtained on-site or off-site; or secondary aggregates obtained from a non-construction or post-consumer or industrial by-product source.